 When you start growing a Tatarian maple, you don’t have to be picky about soil.
 Almost any well-draining soil will do.
-You can plant them in moist or dry soil, clay, loan or sand.
+You can plant them in moist or dry soil, clay, loam, or sand.
 They can grow happily in a wide range of acidic soils, from highly acidic to neutral.

 You’ll do best to site Tatarian maple trees in a location that gets full sun.
-They will also grow in partial shade, but not quite as well as in direct sun.
+They will also grow in partial shade, but not quite as well as in the direct sun.

 Tatarian Maple Care

 Tatarian maple care is not difficult if you site the tree appropriately.
-Like every other tree, this maple requires irrigation for the period after transplant but, after establishment, is quite drought tolerant.
+Like every other tree, this maple requires irrigation for the period after transplant but, after establishment, is quite drought-tolerant.
 The root system is somewhat shallow and might benefit from a layer of mulch.

 These trees grow and transplant easily, even without heaping too much Tatarian maple care on them.
 In fact, they are considered invasive in some areas, so be sure yours do not escape cultivation – and you may want to check with your local extension office to ensure it’s ok to row them in your area.